dask/dask-cloudprovider/doc/source/index.rst

 This library creates Dask clusters on a given cloud provider with no set up other than having credentials.
-Currently, it only supports AWS..
+Currently, it only supports AWS.

 Below are the different modules for creating clusters on various cloud providers.